Instability of Legendrian knottedness, and non-regular Lagrangian concordances of knots: Constructing non-regular Lagrangian concordances

-In recent work \cite{Dimitroglou:Approximations} by the first author it is shown that totally real concordances can be made Lagrangian after adding sufficiently many stabilisations to the Legendrian ends. \begin{thm}[\cite{Dimitroglou:Approximations}] Assume that there exists a totally real concordance from a Legendrian knot $\Lambda_-'$ to $\Lambda_+'$ (which according to Appendix \ref{appendix_totally_real} implies that $\Lambda_\pm'$ are smoothly concordant, and with the same ${\tt tb}$ and ${\tt rot}$).
+In recent work \cite{Dimitroglou:Approximations} by the first author it is shown that totally real concordances can be deformed in order to become Lagrangian after adding sufficiently many stabilisations to the Legendrian ends.
+To formulate the result we need to recall the following definition.
+An almost complex structure on the symplectisation $(\R_t \times Y,d(e^t\,\alpha))$ of a contact manifold $(Y,\alpha)$ is called \textbf{cylindrical} if \begin{itemize} \item $J$ is invariant under translation of the $t$-coordinate; \item $J$ preserves the contact planes $\ker \alpha \subset TY$ in each level-set $\{t\}\times Y$ and is compatible with $d\alpha$ inside the same, i.e.~$d\alpha(\cdot,J\cdot)$ defines a Riemannian metric on $\ker \alpha$; and \item $J \partial_t=R_\alpha$ where $R_\alpha$ is the Reeb vector field. \end{itemize} \begin{thm}[\cite{Dimitroglou:Approximations}] Assume that for a given choice of cylindrical almost complex structure on $(\R \times S^3,{ d(e^t\,\alpha_{st})})$ there exists a totally real concordance from a Legendrian knot $\Lambda_-'$ to $\Lambda_+'$ (which according to Appendix \ref{appendix_totally_real} implies that $\Lambda_\pm'$ are smoothly concordant, and with the same ${\tt tb}$ and ${\tt rot}$).
 Then this concordance can be deformed to a Lagrangian concordance from $\Lambda_-$ to $\Lambda_+$ by a smooth isotopy, where both $\Lambda_\pm$ are obtained from $\Lambda_\pm'$ by performing a sufficiently large number $k\gg 0$ of stabilisations of both signs. \end{thm}

-We will construct totally real concordances in the following general construction, which is based upon the $h$-principle for totally real embeddings. \begin{prop} If $C\subset \R_t \times \R^3$ is a decomposable Lagrangian concordance from $\Lambda_-$ to $\Lambda_+$ with $\tt{rot}(\Lambda_\pm)=0$, then the reversed cobordism
+We will construct totally real concordances by applying the $h$-principle for totally real embeddings to Lagrangian concordances whose symplectisation coordinate has been reversed.
+Note that Lagrangian condition is not necessarily preserved after reversing the symplectisation coordinate, except at the points where the Lagrangian is \emph{cylindrical}.
+In order to show that the tangent spaces can be homotoped to totally real planes after reversing the concordance, the following result is crucial. \begin{prop} Any Lagrangian concordance